 “Substantiated child abuse” is defined as abuse for which “an indicated report” or “founded report” has been determined.

-Indicated report – results if an investigation by CYF or Department of Public Welfare (DPW) determines that substantial evidence of the alleged abuse exists based on any of the following:
+Indicated report – results if an investigation by CYF or Pa.
+Department of Human Services (DHS) determines that substantial evidence of the alleged abuse exists based on any of the following:

 - Available medical evidence (Photographs or x-rays may be used, but injuries do not have to be visible or current);

 - The Child Protective Services (CPS) Investigation (statements of the child, parents, etc.); or